In the guide

 'Prepacked' means a single item of food and the packaging into which it was put before being offered for sale, whether such packaging encloses the food completely or only partially, but in any event in such a way that the contents cannot be altered without opening or changing the packaging.

-Loose sweets, and those packaged at the request of the consumer (placed into packaging after purchase) need only be labelled with a name and any allergens that are present.
+Loose sweets, and those packaged at the request of the consumer (placed into packaging after purchase), need only be labelled with a name and any allergens that are present.

 The information must be on a label attached to the food or on a label or notice in close proximity that can easily be seen and read by the purchaser (on the shelf edge, for example).

-Sweets that are prepacked for direct sale must be labelled with the name of the food and a full ingredient list that emphasises the allergenic ingredients that are present; this information must appear on a label attached to the food.
+Sweets that are prepacked for direct sale must be labelled with the name of the food and a full ingredients list that emphasises the allergenic ingredients that are present; this information must appear on a label attached to the food.

 What labelling is required?

-Sometimes a 'customary name' may be used instead of a descriptive name.
+Sometimes a 'customary name' can be used instead of a descriptive name.
 A customary name is a name that is readily understood by UK consumers without further clarification and allows the sweet to be clearly distinguished from other similar types of sweet - for example, humbugs, black jacks, etc.

 The requirement to provide a name, and the rules for the name of the food, will be the same regardless of how the product is sold (prepacked, loose, etc).
 See 'Labelling of prepacked foods: product name' for more information.